ryanfb/etc/_posts/2014-10-22-drone_photogrammetry_workflow.md

 [^1]: Complete software installation is out of the scope of this guide, but if you're on a Mac I would suggest using [Homebrew](http://brew.sh/) to install `youtube-dl` and `ffmpeg`.
 Because VisualSFM is distributed as a binary it can be a hassle to successfully install and use as well.
 On a Mac, I've had success with [this VisualSFM installer script](https://github.com/luckybulldozer/VisualSFM_OS_X_Mavericks_Installer).

+[^2]: [As pointed out by Stefano Costa](https://twitter.com/stekosteko/status/524963983577841664), VisualSFM is unfortunately not actually open-source.
+It does, however, provide a relatively easy to use (though not always easy to install) bundle of and wrapper around the open-source [SiftGPU](http://cs.unc.edu/~ccwu/siftgpu/)/[bundler](http://www.cs.cornell.edu/~snavely/bundler/)/[CMVS](http://www.di.ens.fr/cmvs/)/[PMVS2](http://www.di.ens.fr/pmvs/) photogrammetry toolchain.
+Presumably this workflow could eventually be rewritten to use those tools directly.
+Other projects that provide some aggregation of these tools are [PPT](http://opensourcephotogrammetry.blogspot.it/2010/09/python-photogrammetry-toolbox.html)/[osm-bundler](https://code.google.com/p/osm-bundler/)/[PPT-GUI](https://github.com/archeos/ppt-gui/), and [Sean Gillies pointed me to](https://twitter.com/sgillies/status/524986109839671297) another such project I hadn't heard of before called [OpenDroneMap](https://github.com/OpenDroneMap/OpenDroneMap) (appropriately enough).

-[^2]: Sometimes, `youtube-dl` won't default to the very highest video quality available on certain videos due to YouTube eccentricities.
+[^3]: Sometimes, `youtube-dl` won't default to the very highest video quality available on certain videos due to YouTube eccentricities.
 If there's a high quality version on the page but you automatically get something lower resolution, check available formats with `youtube-dl -F 'url'`, then download with e.g. `youtube-dl -f 136 'url'`.
 Sometimes this is a video-only stream (which is probably why `youtube-dl` doesn't automatically select it), but since we're doing photogrammetry we don't care about the audio track.

-[^3]: If the default value for `Select Faces with edges longer than…` selects too few (or too many) faces for your particular model, just check the preview box and interactively change the value until it looks like it's just selecting erroneous faces.
+[^4]: If the default value for `Select Faces with edges longer than…` selects too few (or too many) faces for your particular model, just check the preview box and interactively change the value until it looks like it's just selecting erroneous faces.